PV061 Introduction to Machine Translation

 Extent and Intensity

 2/0.
 2 credit(s) (plus extra credits for completion).
 Recommended Type of Completion: zk (examination).
-Alternate Types of Completion: k (colloquium), z (credit).
+Other types of completion: k (colloquium), z (credit).

 Teacher(s)

-Department of Information Technologies - Faculty of Informatics
+Department of Machine Learning and Data Processing – Faculty of Informatics

 Timetable